-(Any one CR Series router switches one signal type.)
+(Any single CR Series router switches exactly one signal type.)

 Among routers other than CR6400 routers, AES (audio) signals and machine control signals are handled differently from video signals.
-If you are unfamiliar with the various signal types, please review Signals on page 92.
+If you are unfamiliar with the various signal types, please review Signals on page 110.